NiveusLuna/Nivs-A2-Addon/README.md

 Universal
 - Stations snap to a grid when placing them
 	- This results in most stations taking up more space than normal.
+- If a ship or station can only use its special weapon when at full charge, its special weapon energy display is replaced by a countdown